rizdaprasetya/mt-alt-doc/en/core-api/direct-debit.md

 #### Sample Request

-The sample request for *Charge API* for *Direct Debit* payment methods in CURL, is shown below.
+The sample CURL request for *Charge API* for *Direct Debit* payment methods are shown below.
 Please implement according to your backend language.
 For more details, refer to available [Language Libraries](/en/technical-reference/library-plugin.md#language-library).
 <!-- tabs:start -->

 #### **BCA Kilkpay**